lambda-client/lambda/README.md

 ```
 ./gradlew <args>
 ```
-Possible arguments are `build`, `mkdir`, `rmold` and `copy`, in that order.
+Possible arguments are `build`, `mkdir`, `rmOld` and `copy`, in that order.

-Build is required, mkdir makes the mods/1.12.2 directory, rmold removes old versions of KAMI in that directory, and copy copies the build release to the mods/1.12.2 directory.
+Build is required, mkdir makes the mods/1.12.2 directory, rmOld removes old versions of KAMI in that directory, and copy copies the build release to the mods/1.12.2 directory.

 If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.